lix2ng/qr123/README.md

 limited scanners (think warehouse scenario).
 It makes sense to favor the reader and shift more processing to the encoder.

-One can understand that auto-masking is necessary for rough, crumpled big codes, but what about small codes displayed on a clean, perfectly flat, high contrast surface such as the LCD?
+One can understand that auto-masking is necessary for big codes printed on rough, crumpled paper, what about small codes displayed on a clean, perfectly flat, high contrast surface like the LCD?
 Every QR code has timing patterns to mark the fine dimensions of each row and column, and they should function perfectly in this case.
-In other words: if a reader does its job properly by using the timing patterns, it shouldn't fail on codes with high scores, at least not on a perfect surface.
+In other words: if a reader does its job properly by utilizing the timing patterns, it shouldn't fail on codes with high scores, at least not on a perfect surface.

 I experimented and my conclusion so far is that QR123 is perfectly OK with the fixed data mask #0.
 You may try for yourself the following test samples with